 Gorton’s has been forming partnership with New England Aquarium (NEAq), Boston MA.
 USA, to preserve marine environment and secure sustainable marine resources.
-The partnership started in 2008 when Gorton’s asked evaluation of its seafood products from scientific and sustainable points of view and marked the 10th anniversary in December 2018.
+The partnership started in 2008 when Gorton’s asked evaluation of its seafood products from scientific and sustainable points of view and marked its 11th year in December 2019.

 Along with Monterey Aquarium, NEAq has global knowledge of marine resource research and provides scientific and meaningful advice and support including movement of fishery, aquaculture, fish feed and breeding in the conduct of making efforts to promote sustainable fishery.